Sabrina Enciso: Club career

-Enciso joined América Femenil for the 2022–2023 season.
+Enciso joined América for the 2022–2023 season.
 Her debut with the team came on July 8, 2022, in a match against Deportivo Toluca.
-Since her arrival, she has played as a left-back and can also play as a right-back.
+During the Clausura 2023, her club won the league title.

+In June 2025, Enciso signed a contract with UANL.

 Personal life

+Enciso was born to Mexican parents and is also of Paraguayan ancestry.
 In 2023, Enciso confirmed she is in a relationship with Alejandro Zendejas, a footballer from the Club América men's team.